 Research misconduct includes fabrication, falsification, or plagiarism in proposing or conducting research, reviewing research, or in reporting research results.
 Research misconduct does not include honest errors or differences in interpretations or judgments of data.
 The university relies heavily on a sample policy published by the U.S. Department of Health and Human Services Office of Research Integrity (ORI) entitled “Sample Policy and Procedures for Responding to Allegations of Research Misconduct;” this sample policy complies with the PHS Policies on Research Misconduct (42 CFR Part 93) that became effective June 16, 2005.

-This policy applies to all individuals at the university engaged in research including any person paid by, under the control of, or affiliated with the university, such as scientists, trainees, technicians and other staff members, students, fellows, residents, visiting scientists and guest researchers at the university.
+This policy applies to all individuals at the university who are engaged in research.
+This includes any person paid by, under the control of, or affiliated with the university, such as scientists, trainees, technicians and other staff members, students, fellows, residents, visiting scientists and guest researchers at the university.

 To maintain the integrity of research projects, every person engaged in research must keep adequate records of all experimental protocols, data, and findings for the time period required by the university’s Records Retention Schedule or the funding agency, whichever is longer.